Michelle Nunn: Awards and honors

 Nunn was chosen in 2006 as one of the 100 most influential Georgians by Georgia Trend.
 In 2010, she received a Global Ambassador of Youth Award from the World Leadership Awards for her work with volunteer organizations.
 In 2012, Nunn was named for the sixth straight time to The NonProfit Times' annual Power & Influence Top 50 list of the most influential nonprofit executives.
-In naming her in 2011, NonProfit Times described Nunn thusly: "The Pied Piper of national service, she has a unique ability to organize disparate people and organizations into a coalition that elected officials are compelled to embrace."

 Nunn, along with her father, received an honorary Doctor of Humane Letters from Oglethorpe University in 2006.
 In 2010, she received an honorary Doctor of Public Service from Wesleyan College.

+In 2022 Nunn was the recipient of the Academy of International Business (AIB) International Executive of the Year Award.